| Improving

 the digital certificate-based technology, which has confused

 some users and disappointed some early adopters.
+Although

 some high-profile adopters, such as Canada's ScotiaBank, have